castro-gzlz/mr-plotter/README.md

 ## Credits

-If you use *mr-plotter*, please give credit to the following [work](https://ui.adsabs.harvard.edu/abs/2023arXiv230504922C/abstract):
+If you use *mr-plotter*, please give credit to the [work](https://ui.adsabs.harvard.edu/abs/2023arXiv230504922C/abstract) where we present it:

 ```
 @ARTICLE{2023A&A...675A..52C,